Active Project Teams

 Team Overview

-Cornell FSAE Racing designs, builds, and races a Formula SAE racecar.
+Cornell Racing designs, builds, and competes a formula SAE racecar.
 This team provides an unrivaled learning experience that allows engineers to integrate classroom concepts with practical applications and compels students to overcome technical and collaborative challenges.
-The finished race car is a testament to the team’s incredible work ethic and dedication.
-Cornell FSAE is currently working on their second electric vehicle.
-It has grown to become one of the most formidable teams in the world.
+The finished car is a testament to the team's incredible work ethic and dedication.
+Cornell Racing is currently working on its third electric vehicle, with a mature high voltage powertrain and composite chassis.
+It as grown to become one of the most formidable teams in the world with 9 international championship victories.

 Size